marcus-mm2206892/student-management-website-phase2/README.md

 ![App Banner](https://your-image-url.com/banner.gif) <!-- Replace with actual banner or GIF link -->

-A full-stack student management web application developed for the CMPS350 Web Development course at Qatar University.
+A full-stack student management web application developed for students & teachers in an academic environment.
 Built with React, Next.js, Prisma, and NextAuth, it empowers students, instructors, and administrators with seamless and secure interactions.

 ---